thiagoesteves/deployex/README.md

 echo "{\"version\":\"0.1.0\",\"pre_commands\": [],\"hash\":\"local\"}" | jq > /tmp/${app_name}/versions/${app_name}/local/current.json
 ```

-### Running Deployex and deploy the app
+### Running DeployEx and deploy the app

-Move back to the deployex project and run the command line with the required ENV vars.
+Move back to the DeployEx project and run the command line with the required ENV vars.

-*__NOTE:  All env vars that are available for deployex will also be available to the `monitored_app`__*
+*__NOTE:  All env vars that are available for DeployEx will also be available to the `monitored_app`__*
 ```bash
 export SECRET_KEY_BASE=e4CXwPpjrAJp9NbRobS8dXmOHfn0EBpFdhZlPmZo1y3N/BzW9Z/k7iP7FjMk+chi
 export PHX_SERVER=true